dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 :::caution

 These properties are sent directly to Databricks without validation in dbt, so be thoughtful with how you use this feature.
-Yu will need to do a full refresh of incremental materializations if you change their `tblproperties`.
+You will need to do a full refresh of incremental materializations if you change their `tblproperties`.

 :::